All Episodes

 They hate her personally.

-They despise her personally because she it's not just about this election.
+They despise her personally because she, it's not just about this election.

-She threatens to destroy the entire lie.
+She threatens to destroy the entire lie that the Democrat Party and liberalism has been built on.

-That the Democrat Party and liberalism has been built on just as Clarence Thomas destroyed the myth that black people in America can get nowhere in this country.
+Justice Clarence Thomas destroyed the myth that black people in America can get nowhere in this country.

 I would have never thought I've seen the media do some of the things they're doing as bad as it's been.